uweseimet/atari_public/README.md

 - OUTSIDE - The virtual memory manager.
 The binary is available on https://www.seimet.de/atari/en.

-- RASCSI - Atari client tools for the RaSCSI/PiSCSI project.
+- PISCSI - Atari client tools for the RaSCSI/PiSCSI project.
 The binaries are available on https://www.hddriver.net/en/piscsi_tools.html.

 - ROMSPEED - Copies the TOS ROM to the Fast-RAM and accelerates the system.
 The binary is available on https://www.seimet.de/atari/en.